trevorlomba/notion-access/readme.md

     Clone the repository to your local machine using the command git clone <repository-url>.
     Open the Accessibility Keyboard Panel Editor.
-    Import the included .keylayout files into the editor.
+    Import the included .ascconfig files into the editor.
     Set up Keyboard Maestro and import the included scripts.

 ## Usage